Arijit-Basu/HermioneBot/README.md

 3. Type in nonsensical phrase or a statement-like sentence to receive Hermione-like remark

-	**Example**: (enter mulltiple times for different retorts)
+	**Example**: (enter multiple times for different retorts)
 	- 'I like Harry Potter.'

-4. Type in a question or statement with an incorrectly spelled HP-specific spell/ or character name:
+4. Type in a question or statement with an incorrectly spelled HP-specific spell or character name:

 	**Examples**:
 	- 'What is quiddich?' -> 'It's Quidditch, not quiddich!